LittleSummer114/Commonsense-Paper-List/README.md

-# Commonsense-Reasoning-Paper-List
+# Commonsense-Paper-List
-A summary of must-read papers for Commonsense Reasoning
+A summary of must-read papers for Commonsense

 - Contributed by **[Jingyun Xu]**.